 Even though your business may not be directly involved in these events you can still jump in and participate on social media as a neighbourhood authority.
 Your own local knowledge can benefit others who are wanting to find information about the area.
 Mingling with others online who are talking about the event raises awareness of your goods and services with these visitors and introduces them to your business.

-Twitter: backbone of the social web
+Twitter: the backbone of the social web

 Twitter is one of, if not the, most used platforms in conjunction with events and is often used as the backbone to other services.
 Many of the major social networks such as Facebook, Pinterest, Instagram, and GooglePlus have integrated Twitter as a means of sharing their information with the public.